theniceboy/Hag-Notes/final-study-guide.md

 12. Hypoglossal (m)

 **Memorize**:
-- On old Olympus's tower top, Finn and German viewed some hops
+- On old Olympus's tower top, a Finn and German viewed some hops
 - Some say marry money but my brother says big brains matter more

 ---